monsoonmaelstrom/book2/book2.md

 “No,” they both answer.

 “That’s what I thought.
-I said as much to her this morning when she said that Lisette needed to learn how to move energy around.
-She told me that she never had to teach me because I intrinsically knew how to do it, and Lisette doesn’t.
+I said as much to her this morning when she said Lisette needed to learn how to move energy around.
+She told me she never had to teach me because I intrinsically knew how to do it, and Lisette doesn’t.
 I’m not sure if she’s full of shit or not.

 “Anyway, she wants us both to teach them.
 She’s apparently holding her class this afternoon, back in the clearing.
 She has requested we all attend.”